hashicorp/terraform-provider-google/website/docs/r/netapp_active_directory.html.markdown

 * `kdc_hostname` -
   (Optional)
   Hostname of the Active Directory server used as Kerberos Key Distribution Center.
-Only requried for volumes using kerberized NFSv4.1
+Only required for volumes using kerberized NFSv4.1

 * `kdc_ip` -
   (Optional)